Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

   gl_PointSize = 30.0;
 }`;
 ```
-You notice that we have added a new line `in vec2 a_position;` in the shader, and this line helps us to take the input into the shader.
-The name of the attribute `a_position` has a `a_` in the prefix is just to maintain the convention, and here `a_` stands for attribute.
+You may notice that we have added a new line, `in vec2 a_position;`, in the shader.

-You might get confused with this line `gl_Position = vec4(a_position,0,1);` that how come a `vec4` constructor take a `vec2` as its first arg and the then the other args are 0 and 1, let me clarify this it's actually a shorthand form of writing `vec4(a_position[0], a_position[1], 0, 1)` and GLSL has tons of these shorthands that we will discuss in further chapters.
+The `in` keyword tells the shader that this variable will receive data from outside the shader.
+In simple terms, it works in the opposite way of the `out` keyword.

+- `in` → used to get data **into** the shader from outside
+- `out` → used to send data **out of** the shader

+Recall that in the previous chapter, we used the `out` keyword in the fragment shader to output the final color.

+The variable name `a_position` follows a common naming convention.
+The prefix `a_` simply stands for **attribute**, which helps us easily identify that this value comes from vertex attribute data.

+Moving on to the next line, you might be confused by the statement
+`gl_Position = vec4(a_position, 0, 1);`.

+At first glance, it may seem strange that the `vec4` constructor accepts a `vec2` as its first argument, followed by `0` and `1`.
+What’s actually happening is that this is just a shorthand form.
+The line above is equivalent to writing:

+`vec4(a_position[0], a_position[1], 0, 1)`

+GLSL provides many such shorthand (and convenience) constructors to make the code shorter and more readable.
+We’ll explore these shorthands in more detail in later chapters.

 Now the question arises how to give different positions to this attribute for different points

 ## Steps to give input to the vertex shader

-1. Make a js array of the coordinates of points
+1. Make a JS array of the coordinates of points
 2. Get the location of the attribute
 3. Create Buffer
 4. Bind Buffer to the target